 Check that your Travel insurance policy does not exclude mountaineering or alpinism.
 Although you will not be engaging in these activities on a trek, you may have trouble convincing the Insurance company of this fact.

 Rescue Insurance will need to cover an emergency helicopter evacuation or a charter flight from a remote airstrip as well as international medical evacuation.
 Normally your insurance should cover the cost from USD 3000 to USD 15000 to evacuate from any remote part of Nepal to good cities which have medical facilities.

 BASIC HEALTH INFORMATION FOR TRAVELERS TO NEPAL

 Healthcare is poor in most places except the Kathmandu Valley and Pokhara.
-Expensive medical treatment is expected at Western travellers’ clinics in Nepal.
-Travellers should be aware that it might be difficult to obtain rapid helicopter evacuation if you were to fall ill or suffer a serious accident in a remote area of the country.
+Expensive medical treatment is expected at Western travelers’ clinics in Nepal.
+Travelers should be aware that it might be difficult to obtain rapid helicopter evacuation if you were to fall ill or suffer a serious accident in a remote area of the country.

 Foreign drivers are suggested not to drive in potentially hazardous weather conditions like storms, flash flooding, and landslides which are common during the Monsoon season.

 Generally, waters are not contamination free so it will be better to drink mineral waters.
 In hotels and restaurant, you can get boiled and sterilized water but make sure to carry mineral water in case of small restaurants.
 Iodine tablets are easily available for treating water while in the trek.